happy44300/pac-man-algoscript-clone/README.md

 * On low performance computer, frame rate may very, witch may alter the speed of the game (Tested on a pc with a Ryzen 2600X CPU)

 ## Quick code overview
-The code is centralised into a main loop that is executed avery frame
+We use javascript object to reuse code between pacman and ghost We use pixel data to perform collision hence the importance of the drawing order The code is centralised into a main loop that is executed avery frame that can be summed as following